Configure Horizon pods and pod federations in the Workspace ONE Access console to sync resources and assignments to the Workspace ONE Access service.

 - In the Configuration page, enter the following information.

-Option Description Sync Frequency Select how often you want to sync the resources in the collection.
+Option Description Sync Frequency Select how often you want to sync applications, desktops, and assignments from the Horizon servers to Workspace ONE Access.

 You can set up an automatic sync schedule or choose to sync manually.
 To set a schedule, select the interval such as daily or weekly and select the time of day to run the sync.
-If you select Manual, you must click Sync on the Virtual Apps Collections page after you set up the collection and whenever there is a change in your Horizon Cloud resources or entitlements.
+If you select Manual, you must click or on the virtual apps collection page after you create the collection and whenever there is a change in the Horizon resources or assignments.

 Sync Duplicate Apps Set to No if you want to prevent duplicate applications from being synced from multiple servers.

-Default Launch Client Select the default client for end users accessing Horizon desktops and apps from the Intelligent Hub app or portal.
+Default Launch Client Select the default client for end users accessing Horizon desktops and applications from the Intelligent Hub app or portal.

 None: No default preference is set at the administrator level.
 If this option is set to None and the end user does not set a preference either, the Horizon Default display protocol setting is used to determine how to launch the desktop or application.